 Users or workforce members must ensure that their Password is not documented, written, or otherwise exposed in an insecure manner unless it is to be hard coded into the system in which case it will be shared with the appropriate IT personnel.

 Firewall Use.
-All networks housing EPHI repositories must be appropriately secured.
-To ensure that all networks that contain EPHI based systems and applications are appropriately secured, the following policies and procedures are followed:
+All networks housing ePHI repositories must be appropriately secured.
+To ensure that all networks that contain ePHI based systems and applications are appropriately secured, the following policies and procedures are followed:

-Networks containing EPHI-based systems and applications must implement perimeter security and access control with a firewall.
+Networks containing ePHI-based systems and applications must implement perimeter security and access control with a firewall.

 Firewalls must be configured to support the following minimum requirements: